the-lstv/the-lstv/README.md

 My top languages are C++ and JavaScript.

-JavaScript is the language I have the most experience with - having written hundereds of thousands of lines, spent countless hours optimizing and rewriting code, I've gotten a pretty decent understanding on the language's inner workings and how to write efficient and responsive code.
+JavaScript is the language I have the most experience with - having written hundreds of thousands of lines, spent countless hours optimizing and rewriting code, I've gotten a pretty decent understanding on the language's inner workings and how to write efficient and responsive code.
-C++ is also a language I enjoy using, though have considerably less experience with compared to JS.
+C++ is also a language I enjoy using, though have significantly less experience than JS.

 I am also sometimes considering making my own programming language, called "Glitter", and actually already written about ~4-ish parsers and incomplete compilers.
 So far I've abandoned the idea pretty quickly when I considered the amount of required effort for something that won't be the C++ killer anyways.